 Deep Field [Unclear Zine]

-Fieldwork in Belgium documented the site's experimental technology, situated knowledge and micropolitics through photography, conversations and performance.
-In the studio, a critical figure of the modest-witness (Haraway, 1997) was added through fictional characters in poetry and comics art developed with collaborators.
-This speculative artistic mode was collaged with the documentary content on a single microfiche sheet - producing a zine that critically depicts journeys of nuclear materiality in the post-colonial past, anxious contemporary, and uncertain future entangled in the techno-scientific infrastructure.
+Fieldwork documented the zone's experimental technology and micropolitics through photography, conversations and performance.
+Employing Haraway's 'SF' storytelling, this 'science-fact' was also re-narrated as 'speculative fabulation', inventing fictional characters and scenarios in poetry and comics-art.
+Both factual and speculative modes were collaged to create a single microfilm sheet - producing a zine that critically depicts journeys of nuclear materiality entangled in the compressed techno-scientific infrastructure.

 The research has yielded a new method for contemporary media art to discuss how troubled places may be counter-witnessed and memorialised.
 Analogue microfilm - which can last 500 years - could enact an additional archival modality to overcome the limitations of short-lived digital records or physical monuments.
 This insight was shared through a touring exhibition and accompanying public roundtables and noted by archaeologists on the AHRC-funded Heritage Futures programme.
 Deep Field also crossed into art-science and new-materialist theory networks through STEAM engagement events, conference panels and a book chapter.